-After an abortion procedure, if you experience any of the following symptoms it might mean that you have had an incomplete abortion:
+After an abortion procedure, if you experience any of the following symptoms, but not limited to, it might mean that you have had an incomplete abortion:

 If you experience any of these symptoms, don’t panic, it doesn’t necessarily mean you’ve had an incomplete abortion, the body may just be responding to the procedure.
 However, if you have, there are plenty of options available, and diagnosis and treatment are simple and approachable.

 What Should I Do If I Think My Abortion Was Incomplete